notzen3264/NanoLab/README.md

-# Particle Life
+# NanoLab

-Particle Life is a simulation created with Processing, inspired by Jeffrey Ventrella's [Clusters](https://ventrella.com/Clusters/), designed to model the behaviors and interactions of microscopic organisms (cells) based on simple rules.
+NanoLab is a simulation created with Processing, inspired by Jeffrey Ventrella's [Clusters](https://ventrella.com/Clusters/), designed to model the behaviors and interactions of microscopic organisms (cells) based on simple rules.

 [Intro to Clusters](https://ventrella.com/Clusters/intro.html)

 ## How It Works

-The core idea behind Particle Life is simple: local interactions between particles lead to complex, global behaviors, a concept known as **Emergence**.
+The core idea behind NanoLab is simple: local interactions between particles lead to complex, global behaviors, a concept known as **Emergence**.
 This is achieved through a set of basic rules governing attraction, repulsion, and movement, all of which are affected by the type of particle and its neighbouring environment.

 - **Particle Types & Interactions**: Each particle has a unique color and specific rules for how it attracts or repels other types of particles.
 For example, 'food' particles might draw cells toward them, while 'toxins' will push them away.
 These interactions dictate how cells behave within the simulation, forming relationships and influencing their movements.